In the Department of Living Matter Physics (LMP) we seek to fill a number of

 We are offering excellent working conditions in a highly interdisciplinary and stimulating research environment.
-Salary is in accordance with the German state public service salary scale (E13 TVöD-Bund) and the corresponding social benefits.
-Working hours are full time.
-We offer opportunities regarding work life balance as well as health promotion services.
-The postdoctoral position is for two years with the possibility of extension.
+Salary and working hours are in accordance with the funding guidelines of the Max Planck Society for junior scientists.
+Working hours are fulltime; salary is 2/3 of E13 TVöD-Bund.
+Furthermore, we offer opportunities regarding work life balance as well as health promotion services.
+The PhD position is limited to three years.
 The starting date is flexible.

 The Max-Planck Society is committed to achieving the highest level of excellence and diversity.
 We encourage applications from women in areas where they are underrepresented, which includes theoretical physics.
 Moreover, we are committed to providing suitable working environment for everyone including individuals with disabilities.

-and submit your CV, publication list, a statement of research interest, and contacts of two referees.
-In addition to the description of your proposed research, it should also briefly describe your past and current research interests and why you are interested in joining our department.
-Processing of applications will start after the deadline of 10th December 2020, and will stop when the positions are filled.
+and submit your CV, your academic records, a statement of your research interests, and contacts of two referees.
+Processing of applications will start after the first deadline of 1st December 2020, and will stop after the second deadline of 1st April 2021.
 However, special consideration will be given to those who need an accelerated processing of their application.
 You are encouraged to apply as soon as possible.

 About Max-Planck-Instiut for Dynamics and Self-Organization